Geometric Learning of Canonical Parameterizations of $2D$-curves: Classification Results

-Recall that the Swedish leaves data set was divided into a training set, containing 50 contours from each class, and a testing set containing the remaining 25 contours per class.
-The standardization steps performed in Section~\ref{section_normalization} and Section~\ref{section_geometric_learning} were necessary to define a distance between contours in the plane that is independent of their position and orientation in space, their scaling and their parameterization (starting point, traveling direction and velocity).
-The best standardization procedures were selected in order to optimize clustering.
-The clustering efficiency was measured through the computation of the Dunn index over the training set for the distance defined in \eqref{d2}.
+Recall that the Swedish leaves dataset was divided into a training set, containing 50 contours from each class, and~a testing set containing the remaining 25 contours per class.
+The~standardization steps performed in Sections~\ref{section_normalization} and \ref{section_geometric_learning} were necessary to define a distance between contours in the plane that is independent of their position and orientation in space, their scaling, and their parameterization (starting point, traveling direction, and~velocity).
+The best standardization procedures were selected to optimize the clustering of the classes of the labeled training set. {The quality of the clustering obtained can be measured by computing a cluster validity index, like the Dunn index or the Davies Bouldin index, as explained in Section~\ref{validation_indices}, for~the distance defined in \eqref{d2}. \mbox{Tables~\ref{tab2} and~\ref{tabDB}} contain, respectively, the values of the Dunn index and Davies Bouldin index, cross-validated over 30 partitions of the dataset into training set and testing set.
+As~mentioned in Section~\ref{Davies Bouldin}, the~averaging of the distances to a centroid over all elements of a class allows the Davies Bouldin index to be more stable than the Dunn index in the presence of outliers.
+We therefore select the Davies Bouldin index for classification task. }